 Ira Rakatansky was Rhode Island’s most renowned modernist architect.
-The son of Russian immigrants, he graduated from the Rhode Island School of Design in 1942 and then studied architecture under Walter Gropius at Harvard.
+The son of Russian immigrants, he graduated from the Rhode Island School of Design in 1942.
+He then studied architecture under Walter Gropius at Harvard.

-A former student who wrote a book about Ira Rakatansky wrote that ‘his brand of mid-century modernism blew a fresh breeze through staid colonial New England.’
+A former student wrote a book about Ira Rakatansky.
+He noted ‘his brand of mid-century modernism blew a fresh breeze through staid colonial New England.’

 He designed his own house on Everett Avenue in Providence.
 It features soaring ceilings, large windows that bring in the outdoors and open interior space.

 Rakatansky died in 2014.
 You can take a youtube tour of Ira Rakatansky houses here.
-We couldn’t find any Ira Rakatansky homes open to the public, but we did find a temple he designed, then known as Beth Am in Warwick, which became Am David.
+Sadly, we couldn’t find any Ira Rakatansky homes open to the public.
+But we did find a temple he designed, then known as Beth Am in Warwick, which became Am David.